-- 1. A student request to withdraw from the Fieldwork Assignment must be made in writing to the FWE with a copy to the AFWC, indicating reasons for withdrawal and the commitment to fulfill final patient-related obligations as determined by the facility. - 2.
-The AFWC, in conjunction with the program's Clinical Education Committee, will review the request for withdrawal, and the AFWC will communicate to the student their opinion. - 3.
+- 1. If it is a student's request to withdraw from the Fieldwork Assignment, that request must be made in writing to the FWE with a copy to the AFWC, indicating reasons for withdrawal and the commitment to fulfill final patient-related obligations as determined by the facility. - 2.
+The AFWC, in conjunction with the program's Fieldwork Advisory Committee, will review the request for withdrawal, and the AFWC will communicate to the student their opinion. - 3.
 Depending on the reasons given for withdrawal and the opinion of above faculty, possible outcomes could include encouraging the student to stay at the current site, locating an alternative site, or completing the fieldwork at a different time, possibly delaying graduation. - 4.
 After fulfillment of patient-related obligations, the student's withdrawal from the facility is complete. - 5.
-Following a failed remediation plan, a FWE request for the student to be withdrawn from fieldwork must be made in writing to the AFWC, including reasons for termination.
+If the withdrawal follows a failed learning contract/plan, a FWE request for the student to be withdrawn from fieldwork must be made in writing to the AFWC, including reasons for termination.
 The FWE will then complete the following steps: - a.
 The student and FWE will meet to determine the professional obligations related to patient care that must be fulfilled prior to final exit. - b.
 The FWE and student will schedule an exit interview to ensure all patient-care related obligations have been met. - c.
-The FWE will contact the AFWC after the exit interview to confirm separation of the student from the clinical site. - d.
-After completion of steps 2a-c above, withdrawal from the facility is complete.
+The FWE will contact the AFWC after the exit interview to confirm separation of the student from the clinical site.

+d.
+After completion of steps a-c above, withdrawal from the facility is complete.
 Note: